 This scholarship was established in 2008 to help SLU's student parents continue their education while raising children.
 The fund provides resources to help students stay on track toward earning a degree.

-- Log in to your MySLU
+- Log in to the mySLU portal.

-- Click on the Scholarship Suite icon
+- Select Scholarship Suite icon.

 - Complete the general application questions upon entering the site.
-Remember to hit Finish and Submit.
+(Remember to hit Finish and Submit)